briprowe/lein-s3-repo/README.md

               :coords '[com.acme/product \"1.0.0\"]' :jar-filename product.jar \\
               :pom-filename pom.xml

 NOTE: The `:pom-filename` argument is optional.

+## Credentials

+s3-repo discovers credentials by looking for them in `S3_REPO_USERNAME` and `S3_REPO_PASSPHRASE`.
+Alternatively, you can specify your username and passphrase in the `:username` and `:passphrase` keywords, respectively.

 ## License